sullis/hbc-tech-blog/_posts/2019-04-19-time-zones.md

 And of course, if the client service is ever redeployed in a different time zone this code will now fail not just in winter, but all the time.

 In general you should trust your programming language's datetime representation to know what to do to correctly handle time zone conversions or other time difference calculations.

+## 3. Time zones were dropped manually.

+Sometimes when dealing with frontend code in different browsers datetime formatting can cause unexpected errors.
+For instance, in most browsers the alternate form of the ISO 8601 standard `YYYY-MM-DDTHH:mm:SS±hhmm` (without the colon) is accepted, but Safari is not one of them.
+This leads some developers to haphazardly chop out the time zones, reducing the accuracy of data when viewing your webpage internationally.

+This one should be a no-brainer in certain industries.
+For instance television, sports, and other live-streamed events absolutely positively need those time zones included for good user experience.

 # Finally, three good rules of thumb and one funny webcomic: